cerebraljam/naive_bayes_notebook/README.md

-# Naive Bayes - Updating probabilities from a list of actions
+# Naive Bayes - Updating a Posterior Probability From A List of Events

-The idea of this notebook is to demonstrate how a list of actions can be used to update the probabilities of something being true or not.
+The idea of this notebook is to demonstrate how a list of actions can be used to update the posterior probabilities of something being true or not.

 ## Scenario
 As an example scenario, Let's say that we are monitoring a web application, and we want to identify if a user is a buyer (1) or something else (0).

 ## Observable Variables
-To keep this simple, I will limit the possible actions to 4 actions: search, sell, buy, view.
+To keep this simple at first, I will limit the possible actions to 4 actions: search, sell, buy, view.

+Regarding the probability distributions, the "pgmpy" library offers built in functionalities to self train a probability distributions from a list of events, but for education purposes, we will guestimate it here.